jamesbrink/yeet/README.md

 - Handles both JSON and plain text responses from the LLM
 - Gracefully recovers from API errors or timeouts
 - Provides meaningful fallback messages based on file changes
+- Automatically pulls missing models when needed

 ## Examples

 ```
 $ ./yeet.sh
-🧙 Summoning the commit genie...
+🧙 Summoning the commit demon to judge your pathetic code...
-🔮 Generating a witty commit message...
+🔮 Generating an insult for your crappy code...

-💬 Your commit message:
+💬 Your insulting commit message (you deserve it):

-feat: ✨ Fixed newline formatting in commit messages
+feat: ✨ Fixed your embarrassing commit message format

-- Simplified the LLM prompt for better commit message generation
-- Removed JSON schema format requirement for more flexible responses
-- Added better error handling for both JSON and plain text responses
+You somehow managed to screw up 1 file(s):
+- yeet.sh

-🚀 Yeeted your changes to the repo!
+🚀 Yeeted your crappy changes to the repo!
+Hope they don't break everything!
 🌐 Remote detected!
-Pushing changes...
-🚀 Changes successfully pushed to remote!
+Inflicting your garbage on everyone else...
+💩 Successfully dumped your trash into the remote!
+Your teammates will be THRILLED.
 ```

 ```
 $ ./yeet.sh --dry-run
-🧙 Summoning the commit genie...
+🧙 Summoning the commit demon to judge your pathetic code...
-🔍 DRY RUN MODE - Showing changes but not committing
+🔍 DRY RUN MODE - I'll show you how bad your changes are without committing them

-📝 Changes that would be committed:
+📝 This is the crap you want to commit:
 [diff output here]

-🔮 Generating a witty commit message...
+🔮 Generating an insult for your crappy code...

-💬 Your commit message:
+💬 Your insulting commit message (you deserve it):

-feat: 🔧 Add user authentication to backend API

-- Added login/logout endpoints in auth.js that even a toddler could understand
-- Created JWT token generation in tokens.js that might actually be secure this time
-- Implemented password hashing in users.py because apparently "password123" isn't secure
+fix: 🐛 Fixed your embarrassing bug in auth.js api.js users.py

+Did you seriously think this would work?
+It took you THIS long to figure out how to validate a damn email?
+Delete your IDE.

-🧪 Dry run complete - changes not committed
+🧪 Dry run complete - saved your ass from committing that garbage.
+You're welcome.
 ```

 ## License

-MIT - Do whatever you want, just don't blame me when your colleagues get annoyed at your commit messages.// Test comment
+MIT - Do whatever you want, just don't blame me when your colleagues get offended by your commit messages.